 I do not represent: non-fiction, faith-based/

-If you'd like to get a little more in depth on some of my specific #MSWL call-outs, feel free to check out my ever-expanding #MSWL twitter thread.
+If you'd like to go a little more in depth on some of my specific #MSWL call-outs, feel free to check out my ever-expanding

 Jump to Ernie's Submission Guidelines